Cardinals–Seahawks rivalry: 2010s: Fight for NFC West supremacy

-2012–2018: Fight for NFC West supremacy

 In 2012, the Seahawks drafted Russell Wilson in the third round of the 2012 NFL draft.
 After winning the starting job, Wilson's first game with the Seahawks was against the Cardinals in Arizona.
 With a last-second goal-line stand, the Cardinals won 20–16, which would be their last home win over the Seahawks until 2020.
 The Seahawks, however, exacted revenge with a 58–0 home win in Week 14.
 The Seahawks defense, which had become known as the Legion of Boom by this point, intercepted Cardinals quarterback John Skelton four times and scored two defensive touchdowns, while running back Marshawn Lynch scored three rushing touchdowns in the victory.

 The next year, the Cardinals hired Bruce Arians as head coach and traded for quarterback Carson Palmer.
 Although Palmer lost his first game against the Seahawks at home in Week 7, he would overcome four interceptions to lead a last-second touchdown drive that would win the Week 16 rematch 17–10.
 Both teams finished with double-digit wins, but while the 13–3 Seahawks won the division (and went on to win Super Bowl XLVIII), the 10–6 Cardinals missed the playoffs.

 In 2014, the Cardinals jumped out to a 9–1 start while the Seahawks began the season 6–3.
 However, Palmer suffered a torn ACL in Week 10 and missed both meetings against the Seahawks that season, which led to the Seahawks accumulating their first sweep of the Cardinals since 2010.
 This included a 35–6 Sunday Night Football road win in Week 16 that clinched the division for the Seahawks for the second-straight season.
 The Seahawks went on to Super Bowl XLIX, which was coincidentally held in the Cardinals home stadium, but lost to the Patriots in their quest to repeat as Super Bowl champions.
 The Cardinals, meanwhile, qualified for the playoffs with an 11–5 record as a Wild Card, but lost to the Carolina Panthers.